krobelus/rate-experiments/README.md

 In figure @fig:cactus-time and @fig:cactus-space we show the distribution of performances across the most difficult proof instances.
-Those plot suggest that `gratgen` is slightly faster, and `DRAT-trim` is slightly slower than `rate`.
+Those plot suggest that `gratgen` is a bit faster, and `DRAT-trim` is slightly slower than `rate`.
 Moreover `rate`, and `rate --skip-unit-deletions` show roughly the same distribution of performance.